amyles/coherence-workshop-handson/coherence-workshop-handson.md

 Context "context-blahblah" renamed to "fra".
 ```

-## Prepare the London Cluster for Coherence
+## Prepare the Frankfurt Cluster for Coherence

 We will create a new Kubernetes namespace and then install the [Coherence Operator](https://github.com/oracle/coherence-operator) into our Frankfurt cluster.